3. Adding Facial Expressions

 - Deform Paths [2:15]

 - Clipping Mask [3:25]

-You can download the data with the movements created in the video here.
-Please refer to.
+You can download the data for the movements created in the video here.
+Use the data as a reference.

-* Please be sure to read the license agreement for the free materials before downloading.
+Note: Please be sure to read the Free Material License Agreement before downloading.

 In that case, please right-click and save the link.

 This section describes specific ways to add facial expressions to a model.